Kiran6248/superchef-ms4/TESTING.md

 ### **Blog Page**

-1. Go to the Blog page by clicking Blog card on the home page.
+1. Go to the Blog page by clicking Blog card on the home page or blog icon in the top nav.
 2. Check the blogs are displayed in row with blog image in left and Blog name, Author name, Date and time of posting is there in right side.
 3. Click the blog image and check the individual blog detail page opens.
 4. Click on Blog Title and check Blog detail page opens.